What do people do when they don’t feel like cooking and want to get out of the house? They go out to eat.

 By allowing guests to log in and make reservations with a social media profile, your system will have access to the rich data social media sites use to create user profiles, enabling you to create equally rich guest profiles within your POS system.

-Incorporate the guest data recorded by your restaurant’s reservation software into the guest profiles within your restaurant’s CRM platform, along with any other notes or observations their server may want to share after their visit in order to provide the best experience going forward.
+Incorporate the guest data recorded by your restaurant’s reservation software into the guest profiles within your restaurant’s customer relationship management (CRM) platform, along with any other notes or observations their server may want to share after their visit in order to provide the best experience going forward.

 Do they prefer a quiet area?
 Outdoor?
 By a window?
 In a booth?
 Your servers, bartenders, and managers can help add preferences after their shift ends.